NCAS-CMS/cfdm/docs/source/tutorial.rst

 ..

-* A :ref:`subspace <subspacing>` of a field contruct is created with indicies to the uncompressed form of the data.
+* A :ref:`subspace <subspacing>` of a field construct is created with indices of the uncompressed form of the data.
 The new subspace will no longer be compressed, i.e. its underlying arrays will be uncompressed, but the original data will remain compressed.
+It follows that to uncompress all of the data in a field construct, index the field construct with `Ellipsis`.

 ..

 * If data elements are modified by :ref:`assigning <data_assignment>`
-  to indicies to the uncompressed form of the data, then the underlying compressed array is replaced by its uncompressed form.
+  to indices of the uncompressed form of the data, then the underlying compressed array is replaced by its uncompressed form.

 ..

-* If an underlying array is compressed at the time of writing to disk with the `cfdm.write` function, then it is written to the file as a compressed array, along with the supplementary netCDF variables and attributes that are required to required for the encoding.
+* If an underlying array is compressed at the time of writing to disk with the `cfdm.write` function, then it is written to the file as a compressed array, along with the supplementary netCDF variables and attributes that are required for the encoding.
 This means that if a dataset using compression is read from disk then it will be written back to disk with the same compression, unless data elements have been modified by assignment.
 Any compressed arrays that have been modified will be written to an output dataset as uncompressed arrays.

 Examples of all of the above may be found in the sections on :ref:`discrete sampling geometries <dsg>` and :ref:`gathering